The Way of the Rabbi

 portable (albeit confining) religion which could accompany

-enclaves in every major city from India to Spain, from Arabia
+From India to Spain, from Arabia

 to